PolyMet and Teck form JV to develop Minnesota mining projects

 The new company, known as NewRange Copper Nickel LLC, will share costs to develop the two proposed mines, which aim to produce metals used to make electric vehicles and other green technologies.

+"This partnership just seemed like a natural fit," PolyMet Chief Executive Jon Cherry said in an interview.
+"It's a great opportunity for northern Minnesota to really become the central point of production for electric vehicle battery metals."

+Cherry said the JV will benefit from Teck's technical experience in building mines and PolyMet's experience in obtaining U.S. mine permits.

-Shares of St. Paul, Minnesota-based PolyMet jumped 6.8% on Wednesday morning after the news, while shares of Vancouver, British Columbia-based Teck fell 1.9%.
+Shares of St. Paul, Minnesota-based PolyMet jumped 10.1% on Wednesday, while shares of Vancouver, British Columbia-based Teck were down 2.2%.

-PolyMet's $1 billion NorthMet project is by far the most advanced of the two, as it has received most of its permits.
-It does face some regulatory and legal opposition.
-Teck's Mesabi project has yet to be fully studied and does not yet have permits.
+PolyMet's NorthMet project is slated to cost about $1 billion and is the most advanced of the two proposed mines, as it has received all of its permits, though three are being challenged in court.
+Teck's Mesabi project has yet to be fully studied and is not permitted.

-Both projects are located in Minnesota's Iron Range region, which has a long history of mining taconite ore for steel production.
-The area is about 200 miles (322 km) north of Minneapolis.
+Both projects are located in Minnesota's Iron Range region, which has a long history of mining taconite ore.
+The area is about 150 miles (241 km) south of Minnesota's Boundary Waters region, where Antofagasta Plc's ANTO.L plans to build the Twin Metals copper mine were recently dashed by U.S. President Joe Biden.

 Minnesota court orders review of water permit for PolyMet mine